 The purpose of the Offeror Qualifications section is to determine the ability of the offeror to respond to this RFP.
-Offerors must describe and offer evidence of their ability to meet each of the qualifications listed below.
+Offerors should describe and offer evidence of their ability to meet each of the qualifications listed below.

 Our supply chains and business partnerships are an important aspect of this work.
-In your proposal, (A) provide your company's mission and vision relative to sustainability, and (B) how your company, through services, products, and partnerships, will help the University of Kentucky advance specific elements of the Sustainability Strategic Plan.
+In your proposal, please (A) provide your company's mission and vision relative to sustainability, and (B) how your company, through services, products, and partnerships, will help the University of Kentucky advance specific elements of the Sustainability Strategic Plan.

 - a) Provide a brief narrative describing the history of your firm.
-Identify the number of employees in your firm, and the ownership. - b) Provide an executive summary profile of your firm indicating the total annual volume of work; an overview of the firms resources; the approximate percentage of University related work versus other project types; a breakdown of your firms volume relative to CM @ Risk, CM Agency, Lump-sum negotiated, Lump- sum hard bid, design-build, etc.; Indicate whether your firm routinely self performs any trade work and if so the relative amount of self-performed work to the total volume.
-Indicate what resources, if any, your firm has regarding self-performed trade work.
-Provide any other information necessary to describe your core business parameters. - c) Provide an organizational chart of your firm indicating the lines of authority for the senior personnel involved in performance of this contract and relationships of this staff to other programs or functions of the firm.
-This chart should show lines of authority to the next senior level of management beyond the project team level. - d) Has your firm had a contract terminated for default in the last five years?
-If so, describe such incident. - e) Provide your firm's Experience Modification Rate (EMR) - f) Provide a bondability letter from your carrier that describes your firm's single and aggregate capacity, bond rate, and information about the surety's financial strength and rating. - g) Indicate any other experience that demonstrates the qualifications of your firm for the performance of this contract.
+Identify the number of employees in your firm, and the ownership. - b) Provide an executive summary profile of your firm indicating the total annual volume of work; an overview of the firm's resources; the approximate percentage of University related work versus other project types; a breakdown of your firm's volume relative to CM @ Risk, CM Agency, Lump-sum negotiated, Lump- sum hard bid, design-build, etc.; Indicate whether your firm routinely self performs any trade work and, if so, the relative amount of self-performed work to the total volume.
+Indicate what resources, if any, your firm has regarding selfperformed trade work.
+Provide any other information necessary to describe your core business parameters. - c) Provide an organizational chart of your firm indicating the lines of authority for the senior personnel involved in the performance of this contract and relationships of this staff to other programs or functions of the firm.
+This chart should show lines of authority to the next senior level of management beyond the project team level. - d) Describe any incident in which another party has terminated a contract with your firm for reasons other than convenience within the last five (5) years. - e) Indicate any other experience that demonstrates the qualifications of your firm for the performance of this contract. - f) Provide your firm's Experience Modification Rate (EMR)